 Safe working practices include:

 The FSC has a named Safeguarding Officer, Hilary Stone.
 If staff at the Centre have any concerns, they must raise this with Hilary in the first instance.
-If Hilary is unavailable, then staff are to contact Liz Warner.
-A record of the discussion must be made (see attached procedure for reporting concerns) and Hilary or Liz will have final responsibility for the further reporting of any concerns to Social Services if they feel this is necessary.
-Any allegations or concerns must be discussed only with Hilary or Liz.
+If Hilary is unavailable, then staff are to contact Liz Warner (deputy safeguarding officer) A record of the discussion must be made (see attached procedure for reporting concerns) and Hilary or Liz will have final responsibility for the further reporting of any concerns to Social Services if they feel this is necessary.
+Any allegations or concerns must be discussed with Hilary or Liz.
 Advisors may want to speak to a team leader if they are unsure about contacting the Safeguarding Officer.

-However, if you feel that the client or their family members are in any immediate danger and there is any delay in getting hold of Hilary or Liz, then it might be applicable for the volunteer to contact Social Services or even the police in cases of more imminent danger.
+However, if you feel that the client or their family members are in any immediate danger and there is any delay in getting hold of Hilary or Liz, then it might be applicable for the volunteer to contact Social Services themselves or even emergency services on 999 in cases of more imminent danger.

 Confidentiality and clients: